-If we want to be professional in dealing with clients that come to us with the “what’s next?” question and assure high impact practices, we don’t want to stay shallow at the level of pocketbooks on personal coaching and jump to a list of obvious recommendations.
+If we were to be professional in dealing with clients that come to us with the “what’s next?” question, we should project an impression that assures high-impact practices, without appearing shallow at the level of cost on consulting cases.

-We first want to understand the meaning of the question and challenges that people who ask it face, then look for the science behind the challenge and figure out how it can help us, and only after that arrive at conclusion on the approach we can pursue to help the client.
-So, let’s start with the client who asks it and figure out why she asks the “what’s next?” question.
+Before jumping into a list of recommendations, we should purport to understand the meaning of the question and the challenges associated with people who ask the question.
+Thereafter, it will make sense to look for the science behind the challenge and figure out how it can help us evaluate our options in making a conclusion.
+Based on the assessment of the conclusion, we can streamline the approach to help the client.
+The bottom line is to start with the client who asks and figure out why she asks the “what’s next?” question.

-For many years I have been including a personal strategy conversation to my capstone classes in master’s programs, and I faced the “what’s next?” question in my coaching sessions and in my conversation with friends and friends’ children.
-I also discussed this issue with career and personal strategy coaches, recruiting professionals, internship program professionals, educational program directors interested in work-based learning practices — all of which target high-impact practices for their clients.
+For many years I have been including a personal strategy conversation in my capstone classes in master’s programs.
+It is an irrefutable fact that I faced the “what’s next?” question in my coaching sessions and my conversations with friends and friends’ children.
+I also discussed this issue with career coaches, personal strategy coaches, recruiting professionals, internship program professionals, and educational program directors interested in work-based learning practices — all of which target their clients’ high-impact practices.

-I tried to single out one group of people whom the personal strategy work helped most, and I couldn’t.
-There were people of both genders and different ages, starting a high school.
-These are people who were in this “what’s next” group:
+I tried, albeit unsuccessful, to single out one group of people whom the personal strategy work helped most.
+There were people of both genders and different ages as low as high school beginners.
+This “what’s next” group included:

-I tried to differentiate the intention of college students who are ready for graduation from the readjusting challenge of veterans in their transition to civilian life from a career change intention for highly accomplished professionals.
+I tried to differentiate college students’ intention who are ready for graduation from the readjusting challenge of veterans in their transition to civilian life from a career change intention for highly accomplished professionals.
 I knew that “what’s next?” classification would not be based on age, or gender, or profession.
-The differentiation was in the nature of my clients’ behavioral intention behind the “what’s next?” change and the challenges my clients face when asking it.
+The difference in classification was in the nature of my clients’ behavior behind the “what’s next?” change and the challenges my clients would face when asking it.

 So, I classified the behavioral intentions and cognitive challenges, related to the “What’s Next?” question into three categories.
 Let me know if you agree with them.